Summer Rae: Professional wrestling career

-WWE
+WWE (2011–2017)

-Developmental territories (2011–2014)
+FCW and NXT (2011–2014)

 In November 2011, it was reported that Moinet had signed a contract with WWE and was assigned to their developmental territory Florida Championship Wrestling (FCW).
 Moinet made her televised debut on the December 18 episode of FCW TV, appearing in an in-ring promo with Abraham Washington.
 She also served as the ring announcer for FCW TV for several months.
-Changing her ring name to Summer Rae, she was prevented from interfering in a match between Seth Rollins and Rae's new client Brad Maddox by the debuting Paige on the March 5 episode of FCW TV.
+Changing her ring name from Kylie Summers to Summer Rae, she was prevented from interfering in a match between Seth Rollins and Rae's new client Brad Maddox by the debuting Paige on the March 5 episode of FCW TV.

 On the March 11 episode of FCW TV, Rae became the FCW General Manager.
 On the March 15 episode of FCW TV, Rae decided to deactivate the Queen of FCW crown, leaving Raquel Diaz as the last champion.
 Rae made her in-ring debut on April 6 at an FCW live event, where she lost to Sofia Cortez in an elimination triple threat match, which also involved Paige.

 After the dissolution of FCW, Rae went on to become a ring announcer for the rebooted NXT in 2012.
-Rae transitioned into an in-ring competitor on the January 30, 2013, episode of NXT when she attacked Paige due to her jealousy of Paige's popularity and success.
+Rae transitioned into an in-ring competitor on the January 30, 2013 episode of NXT when she attacked Paige due to her jealousy of Paige's popularity and success.
 After Paige continued to confront Rae, Rae was defeated against Paige on the May 1 episode of NXT.